mattmorten/speedball-clj/README.md

         - [ ] Collision
         - [ ] Bounce
         - [ ] Score Goal
+    - [ ] Controller
+      - [ ] Separate system for handling which player is being controlled by human(s)
+      - [ ] Select player based on camera position
     - [ ] Renderer
       - [x] Separate from the Game object / functions
       - [ ] Camera